zaida04/guilded.js/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-We make use of [Yarn](https://yarnpkg.com/) and [Lerna](https://github.com/lerna/lerna) to manage our monorepo.
+We make use of [PNPM](https://pnpm.io/) and [Changeset](https://github.com/changesets/changesets) to manage our monorepo.
 It's recommended that if you plan on contributing, you use these tools.

-Please run `yarn install` (or `npm run bootstrap` after running npm install) in your local environment to properly locally symlink all the packages that depend on each other.
+Please run `pnpm install -r` in your local environment to properly locally symlink all the packages that depend on each other.

 Please ensure your commits pass the test, lint, and build scripts.